cozy/cozy-stack/docs/user-action-required.md

 In some cases the stack will return a 402 error to API requests.
 402 will be used to denote error that require an user's action.

-For now, the only use case is a Terms Of Services update, but some other use cases might appear in the future.
+For now, the only use cases are a Terms Of Services update or an instance moved to somewhere else.
+But some other use cases might appear in the future.
 The specific cause of this error will be provided within the body of the response (see examples below).

 ```http
 HTTP/1.1 402 Payment Required